Inori/TinyDBR/README.md

-# TinyRCD
+# TinyDBR

 ![UE4 Demo](https://github.com/Inori/TinyDBR/blob/master/ScreenShot/demo.jpg)

-## What is TinyRCD?
+## What is TinyDBR?

-TinyRCD is meant for tiny dynamic binary rewriter fox x86 instruction set.
+TinyDBR is meant for tiny dynamic binary rewriter fox x86 instruction set.

 This is a port to the [TinyInst](https://github.com/googleprojectzero/TinyInst) by Google Project Zero team to fit my own needs.